kaiorosa1/100-days-of-code/log-r3.md

 **Today's Progress**:  I started the project in C++.
 I'm still learning the sysntax and I hope to start getting more confortable soon.
 I want to be coding in a C++ way if this makes sense.
 I created the classes and started refamiliarizing with that project.

-**Thoughts**: Know it's official that I have a lot to do and I have to learn how to properly use my time.
+**Thoughts**: Now it's official that I have a lot to do and I have to learn how to properly use my time.
 I don't know but today is a perfect example of how I don't see where my time going.

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/credenciamento-ppgi-cpp/commit/45a1556af632e5150f83e9d3b5152e010fcd2610)